Last updated May 7, 2021

 It seems that every time I turn around, someone I know is investing in Colombia and making a bunch of money.
 Everyone from real estate developers to guys starting up English schools and even day trading education centers.

-Panama already has an amazingly easy residency program called the Friendly Nations visa, but citizenship takes a little longer and the residency requirement is a bit stiffer.
+Panama already has an amazingly easy residency program called the Friendly Nations visa, but citizenship takes a little longer and the residency requirement is a bit stiffer than in Colombia.

 I set up a base in Malaysia partly because it offered more excitement and lower barrier of entry opportunities than Singapore while being only a 45-minute flight away.
 In the same vein, living in Colombia gives you access to the emerging market action there with your own wealth hub down the street.